ayshajaved/Associate-Data-Scientist-in-Python-DataCamp/Statistics-in-Python/2)measures-of-center.md

 - **Mean**: Use `np.nanmean()` to ignore missing values (NaN).
 - **Median**: Use `np.nanmedian()` to compute the middle value, skipping NaN.
 - **Mode**: Trickier; `pandas` can help, but check data first.

+- Using agg() method can calculate mean and median both